-The best foundation for success in this course is a good grade at GCSE along with a genuine interest in the subject with a passion and willingness to work hard at developing artistic abilities.
+The best foundation for success in this course is a good grade at GCSE, grade 6 or above, along with a genuine interest in the subject with a passion and willingness to work hard at developing artistic abilities.
 Pupils should be prepared to immerse themselves fully in the subject, visiting galleries and keeping up to date with contemporary practice as well as making dedicated time outside of lessons to develop their work.

-Besides art the course will also benefit other careers in which an art and design background is very relevant, including design (graphic, interior, fashion and textile), architecture (where many courses ask for a portfolio of art work) and other careers in the creative industry.
+Besides art the course will also benefit other careers in which an art and design background is very relevant, including design (graphic, interior, fashion and textile), architecture (where many courses ask for a portfolio of art work) animation, theatre design and other careers in the creative industry.